BRAVO68WEB/mike/README.md

 3. Extract the downloaded .zip file, and copy `rethinkdb.exe` into the directory created earlier in step 1.
 4. Run `rethinkdb.exe` either from a command prompt or by double clicking it.
 5. Open http://127.0.0.1:8080/#tables in your favourite web browser.
-6. Inside, the `test` database, click `+ Add Table` to add 2 new tables: `guilds` and `users`.
+6. Inside, the `test` database (or one specified in the configuration), click `+ Add Table` to add 2 new tables: `guilds` and `users`.
-7. Close rethinkdb, or keep it running for starting mike later.
+7. Close rethinkdb, or keep it running for starting Mike later.

 ###### Ubuntu: